realliyifei/mac-karabiner-chinese-punctuations-to-halfwidth-forms/README.md

   (you may need to create the `helpers` folder at first)

-- Enable rule in the complex modifictaions tag in Karabiner, see [guide](https://karabiner-elements.pqrs.org/docs/manual/configuration/configure-complex-modifications/)
+- Enable rule in the complex modifictaions tag in Karabiner, see the [guide](https://karabiner-elements.pqrs.org/docs/manual/configuration/configure-complex-modifications/)

 ---